simplex-chat/simplexmq/rfcs/protocol_overview.md

 ### Commands

 - command `C:idAB INTRO C:idAM infoM` - introduce connection cIdB to connection cIdM (response is `OK`)
-- message `C:idBA REQ c:invId infoM` - notification to confirm introduction
+- message `C:idBA REQ C:invId infoM` - notification to confirm introduction
 - command `C:idBM?
-ACPT c:invId` - accept offer to be introduced (response is `cIdBM OK`, followed by `ICON`)
+ACPT C:invId` - accept offer to be introduced (response is `cIdBM OK`, followed by `ICON`)
 - message `C:idBM CON` - confirmation that connection is established to both introduced parties
-- message `C:idAB CON cIdAM` - confirmation that connection is established to the introducer
+- message `C:idAB CON C:idAM` - confirmation that connection is established to the introducer

 ### Envelopes

-- `INTRO c:extIntroIdM infoM` - new introduction offered by introducer
+- `INTRO C:extIntroIdM infoM` - new introduction offered by introducer
-- `INV c:extIntroIdB prv:idBMInv infoB` - invitation to join connection from B to M sent via A (can be pub:)
+- `INV C:extIntroIdB prv:invBM infoB` - invitation to join connection from B to M sent via A (can be pub:)
-- `REQ c:extIntroIdB prv:idBMInv infoB` - new introduction forwarded by introducer
+- `REQ C:extIntroIdB prv:invBM infoB` - new introduction forwarded by introducer
-- `CON c:extIntroIdM` - confirmation that the connection is established sent by both introduced parties to the introducer
+- `CON C:extIntroIdM` - confirmation that the connection is established sent by both introduced parties to the introducer

 ## Groups